ztomasze/sdnd/Adventuring/Harm/damage.md

 ### type

 Damage can have a type.
-This is an open set that includes:
+This is an open set of types that includes:

 * **bludgeoning**, **slashing**, or **piercing** depending on the nature of the weapon
 * **acid,** **cold**, **fire**, and **lightning** as elemental damage